LeonidMorgulis/JewishCalendar/README.md

 The source code is freely usable for non-profit purposes.

-This project is lovingly dedicated to the blessed memory of my grandparents Moshe ben Shlomo, Grigory ben Moshe, Khaya bat Nuchim.
+This project is lovingly dedicated to the blessed memory of my grandparents Moshe ben Shlomo ז"ל, Grigory ben Moshe ז"ל, Khaya bat Nuchim ז"ל.

 -----